 Paul teaches us the power of Christ’s name when he calls him the power and wisdom of God, our peace, the unapproachable light where God dwells, our expiation and redemption, our great high priest, our paschal sacrifice, our propitiation; when he declares him to be the radiance of God’s glory, the very pattern of his nature, the creator of all ages, our spiritual food and drink, the rock and the water, the bedrock of our faith, the and of peace, the king of the whole universe, ruling a realm that has no limits.

 This reading on the Christian as another Christ is an excerpt from a treatise on Christian Perfection (PG 46, 254-255) by St. Gregory of Nyssa, bishop and Father of the Early Church.
-It is used in the Roman Office of Readings on Monday in the 12thweek in ordinary time with I Samuel 17:1-51 as the accompanying biblical reading.
+It appears in the Roman Office of Readings on Monday in the twelfth (12th) week in ordinary time with I Samuel 17:1-51 as the accompanying biblical reading.

 For more on the apostles who founded the church in Rome, visit our Sts.
 Peter and Paul Library

 For more on the person, mission and titles of Christ, see the JESUS section of the Crossroads Initiative Library.